You were probably reminded to say “thank you” from a very young age. It's part of social etiquette. Gratitude is a long-standing ritual.

 Gratitude increases resilience in your brain.

-After the tragedy of September 11, in one Journal of Social Psychology study, researchers found that gratitude made a big difference in people’s resilience as they coped with loss.
-From veterans struggling with PTSD, to partners navigating relationships and parents trying to connect with their children, taking time to mindfully recognize what you’re grateful for will make you stronger when inevitable struggles do arise.
+After the tragedy of 9/11, in one Journal of Social Psychology study, researchers found that gratitude made a big difference in people’s resilience as they coped with loss.
+From veterans struggling with PTSD to partners navigating relationships and parents trying to connect with their children, taking time to mindfully recognize what you’re grateful for will make you stronger when inevitable struggles do arise.
+Practicing gratitude during difficult times can uplift and help you to navigate challenging times.

 Gratitude is not just saying “thank you,” like you might’ve been taught as a child.
 Gratitude is a thoughtful practice, an exercise in mindfulness that has much to do with the Old English root of the word: to think.

-Practice gratitude for your brain’s health and happiness, to benefit of your relationships, boost your self-confidence and give you strength through struggles.
+Practice gratitude for your brain’s health and happiness, to benefit your relationships, boost your self-confidence, and give you strength through struggles.
 Plus, gratitude might help you sleep!
 Noting grateful thoughts before bed was proven to help people sleep deeper and longer in a study for Applied Psychology.